 To receive a message the receiver must be enabled, but only the starting address of the receive buffer needs to be specified.
-Data will be stored sequentially starting at that address until the closing flag is detected.
+Data will be stored sequentially in the next address after that starting address and so on until the closing flag is detected.
 This will latch an RX interrupt status and can cause an interrupt if enabled.
-The last address that data (16-bit words) is stored in is latched and can be read from the control register as a read-only field.
+The last address that data was stored in is written to the starting address location for that messageframe.
+This allows any received message to be quickly accessed in the received data by reading the address pointer in the first memory location and then reading the pointer for the next message in the address after the one pointed to.
+This process can be repeated as many times as needed to find the message of interest.
+At the end of each frame, the end address is also latched and can be read from the control register as a read-only field, but this will be overwritten as subsequent frames complete.

-The transmit interrupt is mapped to the first interrupt line of the channel block and the receive interrupt is mapped to the second interrupt line.
-The remaining two interrupt lines are not used in SDLC mode.
+The transmit interrupt is mapped to the first interrupt line of the channel block, the transmit frame done interrupt is mapped to the second interrupt line, the receive interrupt is mapped to the third interrupt line and the abort received interrupt is mapped to the fourth interrupt line of the channel block.